Joe Hadley: Retirement and later life

 Hadley's career ended after an eye infection while working in New York.
+He had multiple occupations afterwards, including becoming a radio and television traffic reporter, as well as being a Deputy Sheriff of Shelby County for 29 years.

-As a former student of D'Amato, Hadley is one of the only boxing coaches to train people in the authentic peek-a-boo style of boxing.
+As a former student of D'Amato, Hadley is one of the few boxing coaches to train people in the peek-a-boo style of boxing.
+One of his students included karate champion Bill Wallace, whom he taught punching skills such as the jab and the left hook.